aqsmith02/paper-betting-tracker/README.md

 - Identifies profitable bets using the fair average odds, Z-score, modified Z-score, and Pinnacle edge strategies.
 Tracks a random betting strategy also for comparison.
 - Organizes and saves bet and result data in CSV files under the `data/` folder.
 - Automated workflows for updating bets and results.
+- Testing suites for all code (UNDER CONSTRUCTION).

 ## Betting Strategies
 - Fair average odds: Calculates the vig-free (true) probability for an outcome from every bookmaker, then averages these probabilities to determine a consensus fair payout.
 Identifies betting opportunities where the best available odds offer higher payouts than this fair average suggests the outcome is worth.